SEN Local Offer September 2021 – from the PARENT / CARER’S point of view: Hayesfield Girls’ School

 Support may be given through one or a combination of the following strategies:

-- In Year 7, students who score below 95 in Literacy skills (Yr 6 SATS) study Achievement First instead of learning an additional Language, English, Geography and History.
-This is a skills-based, integrated curriculum which aims to maximise the progress of students, enabling them to catch up with their peers.
+- In Year 7, students who score significantly below national expectations in Literacy skills (Year 6 SATS) participate in Achievement First instead of learning English, Geography and History separately.
+They also spend less time studying languages, with only two lessons per fortnight.
+Achievement First is an integrated curriculum which aims to maximise the progress of students, enabling them to catch up with their peers.
 Small group literacy interventions are incorporated into these lessons.

-- In Year 7, students who score below 95 in Maths skills (Yr 6 SATS) study Score 100 instead of Technology and Maths.
-This is an intensive numeracy based curriculum designed to enable the students to master the numeracy skills that underpin secondary school maths and help the students catch up with their peers.
+- In Year 7, students who score significantly below national expectations in Maths skills (Year 6 SATS) have additional maths lessons instead of Computer Studies.
+The support curriculum is an intensive numeracy based curriculum designed to enable the students to master the numeracy skills that underpin Secondary School maths and help the students catch up with their peers

-- In Year 9, some students study additional literacy and study skills and one language instead of learning two additional languages.
+- In Year 9 some students study additional literacy and study skills or Child Development instead of learning two additional languages

-- At KS4 identified students have literacy, coursework and study support either instead of a GCSE option or during registration time.
+- A small number of identified students have literacy, coursework and study support either instead of a GCSE option or during registration time

-- In-class support is provided for students with Statements or Education, Health and Care Plans (EHCPs) who are supported according to specific need in order to gain access to the curriculum.
-The support teacher does however lend support to all as required within the particular teaching group.
+- In-class support is provided for students with Education, Health and Care Plans (EHCPs) who are supported according to specific need in order to gain access to the curriculum.
+The support Teaching Assistant does however lend support to all as required within the particular teaching group

-- Faculties provide suitably adapted curriculum. (eg. KS4 – BTech and Entry Level Courses).
+- Faculties provide suitably adapted curriculum. (eg. BTech and Entry Level Courses instead of GCSEs)

-- Adapted timetable, particularly at KS4, where a student may be disapplied from a particular subject, in order to give more attention to other subjects or work on Basic Skills or pursue vocational alternatives.
+- Adapted timetable, where a student may be disapplied from a particular subject, in order to give more attention to other subjects or work on Basic Skills

-- Support with homework is provided after school in homework club or at the Southside Youth Hub from 4pm to 5pm on Mondays and Thursdays.
+- Support with homework is provided after School in homework club or at the Southside Youth Hub from 4pm to 5pm on Mondays and Thursdays (COVID-19 permitting)

 What will be their roles?
 Who will explain this to me?

 The Learning Support Team will contact you if your daughter has been identified for any of these interventions, giving details of when, where and who with.
 You will also be given information about the intended outcome and when progress will be reviewed.
-If you need further information you can contact either the named worker for the intervention or Ms Budworth, the SENCO.
+If you need further information you can contact either the named worker for the intervention or Ms Haden, the SENDCo.

-Phil Davies is the link governor for SEND.
-He meets with the SENCO (Ms S Budworth) to keep up to date with SEND developments and progress and then reports back to the Governing Body.
+There is a link governor for SEND who meets with the SENDCo (Ms K Haden) to keep up to date with SEND developments and progress and then reports back to the Governing Body.

 Monitoring the effectiveness of provision: